Immigration, Refugees and Citizenship Canada

 Jamieson

 I live with spastic cerebral palsy and relapse and remitting multiple sclerosis.
-I started working for the operational services centre and then worked for the Refugee Operations Centre.
-I now work as an investigative analyst with the Employer Compliance Inspections Unit (ECIU) within the Case Management Branch.
+I started working for the Operational Services Centre and then worked for the Refugee Operations Centre.
+I now work as a case analyst with the Integrity Operations Sector.

-In the ECIU, I’m able to be open about the disabilities that I live with and I continually feel seen, heard and supported.
+In the Integrity Operations Sector, I am able to be open about the disabilities that I live with, and I am continually supported and heard.
 It’s wonderful to work for a department that recognizes what I can do, rather than what limits me.
+Ever since I started my work with the Integrity Operations Sector, I’ve felt seen, heard and supported.
 I couldn’t be more grateful.

 Cara